- Search The Registry

 *Stacey Abrams was born on this date in 1973.
 She is a Black politician, lawyer, voting rights activist, and author.

-Stacey Yvonne Abrams is the second of six siblings, was born to Robert and Carolyn Abrams in Madison, Wisconsin, and raised in Gulfport, Mississippi.
+Stacey Yvonne Abrams is the second of six siblings; she was born to Robert and Carolyn Abrams in Madison, Wisconsin, and raised in Gulfport, Mississippi.
 The family moved to Atlanta, Georgia, where her parents pursued graduate degrees at Emory University and later became Methodist ministers.
-Her siblings include Andrea Abrams, U.S. District Judge Leslie Abrams Gardner, Richard Abrams, Walter Abrams and Dr. Jeanine Abrams McLean.
+Her siblings include Andrea Abrams, U.S. District Judge Leslie Abrams Gardner, Richard Abrams, Walter Abrams, and Dr. Jeanine Abrams McLean.

 She attended Avondale High School, graduating as valedictorian, and where she was selected for a Telluride Association Summer Program.
 While in high school, she was hired as a typist for a congressional campaign, and at age 17, she was hired as a speechwriter based on the edits she had made while typing.
 In 1995, Abrams earned a Bachelor of Arts in interdisciplinary studies (political science, economics, and sociology) from Spelman College, magna cum laude.

-In 2006, Abrams ran for the 89th district for the Georgia House of Representatives, following JoAnn McClinton's announcement that she would not seek reelection.
+In 2006, Abrams ran for the 89th district of the Georgia House of Representatives following JoAnn McClinton's announcement that she would not seek reelection.
 Abrams ran in the Democratic Party primary election against former state legislator George Maddox and political operative Dexter Porter.
 She outraised her two opponents and won the primary election with 51% of the vote, avoiding a runoff election.
-She served the Georgia House of Representatives from 2007 to 2017, serving as minority leader from 2011 to 2017.
+She served in the Georgia House of Representatives from 2007 to 2017, serving as minority leader from 2011 to 2017.
 A member of the Democratic Party, Abrams founded Fair Fight Action, an organization to address voter suppression, in 2018.